 Duplicate code isn’t that bad

-Duplicate code isn’t something we want in our code for various reasons.
-Clearly, the straightforward reason is changing the duplicate code.
-You need to find the same code piece everywhere it’s used and replace them all.
-A more complicated reason is the proper use of design principles [1].
-Although it’s hard to argue against any of the reasons, I still think duplicate code can be fine.
+Duplicate code isn’t something we usually want in our code for various reasons.
+The most obvious one is maintenance.
+When you change a piece of logic, you have to find every place where it appears and update them all.
+A deeper reason lies in the proper use of design principles, such as Don’t Repeat Yourself (DRY).
+Although it’s hard to argue against these ideas, I still believe duplicate code can sometimes be acceptable.
+Sometimes it’s even helpful.

 @Test